 |B1||School Bus Yellow||2013|

 “Bright Yellow” was an iconic color that was made most popular on the Boss 351.
 This color lasted until 1971 and was replaced with the name “Grabber Yellow”.
-It was first used on the Shelby Mustang in 1969-70, after that it was a standard color on the Mustangs in 1971.
+It was first used on the Shelby Mustang in 1969-70, after that, it was a standard color on the Mustangs in 1971.
+Bright Yellow also made another appearance in 1975 and was last used on the 1981 Fox Body Mustangs.

 Starting in 2000, this color was only offered in the Spring and was a special paint that was offered at no extra charge.
 Gold was the only color that was close to this shade during the 2000 year, but starting in 2001 it became offered for the entire year.